Post three of three, in section For Teachers

 Red

 The person is severely disregulated and a serious threat to other people or themselves.
-They are paranoid and acting out in ways that are harmful, which may include physical violence.
+They are paranoid and acting out in ways that are harmful, which may include physical violence or being catatonic.
 They may be lost in their delusions completely or refusing to engage with any kind of help or support in a meaningful or productive way.

-The person may be actively destructive to self or others.
+The person is a threat to themselves or others.

 Amber